SyndicateGit/E-Card-Buddy/README.md

 Type in terminal the following:

 -npm install
--create .env
+-copy .env.example into your own .env file
 -npm run dev

-## What I've learned through this project
+## What technologies/concepts I've used and is currently learning from this project:
 Frontend:
 -Axios Instances
 -Next router
 -JWT authentication
--Better folder structure and code abstraction -Tailwind CSS
+-Better folder structure and code abstraction (learning) -Tailwind CSS
--Redux and redux-persist
+-Redux and redux-persist (learning)
--React Query (tanstack)
+-React Query (tanstack) (learning)
--Daisy UI
+-Daisy UI (learning)
+-MUI (learning)

 Backend:
 -Encrypting passwords using bcrypt
+-Authentication using JWT (learning)